 F. When multiple witnesses or documents are requested for a single hearing, the supporting statements must clearly identify the reason each witness or document is necessary, and the reason the evidence sought is not cumulative.

-G. Every request for a subpoena (excluding that for the officer who signed the Affidavit and Notice of Revocation for hearings under § 42-2-126, C.R.S.) shall be signed by the Respondent or the Respondent’s attorney.
+G. Every request for a subpoena [Deleted: ]shall be signed by the Respondent or the Respondent’s attorney.
 This signature constitutes an affirmation that the request complies with C.R.C.P.
 45. This signature also certifies that to the best of the signer’s knowledge, information, and belief the request is consistent with these Rules, warranted by the law, not made for any improper purpose, and will not be unreasonable, unduly burdensome or expensive.
 Any unsigned request will be denied.

 1. Incorporation by Reference.
 C.R.C.P.
 45 incorporated by reference in Rule 5(G) includes only the version that was in effect as of July 2023, and does not include any later amendments or editions.
 C.R.C.P.
-45 is available for public inspection during regular business hours at the Office of the Hearings Division of the Department of Revenue, 1881 Pierce Street, Lakewood, CO 80214.
+45 is available for public inspection during regular business hours at the Office of the Hearings Division of the Department of Revenue, [1707 Cole Boulevard, Suite 300, Golden, Colorado 80401][Deleted: ].
 C.R.C.P.
 45 is also available for a reasonable charge from the Hearings Division at this same address, and free of charge from the Hearings Division’s website.

 H. Issuance